grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/200 Real-time/00 NewRelic.md

 - Run the New Relic StatsD integration
 - Run the k6 test
 - Visualize k6 telemetry in New Relic

+## Before you begin

+To use the StatsD output option, you have to build a k6 binary using the [xk6-output-statsd extension](https://github.com/LeonAdato/xk6-output-statsd).
+For more details, refer to [StatsD](/results-output/real-time/statsd).

 ## Run the New Relic StatsD integration